|Quick Facts: Optometrists|

 Most optometrists work in stand-alone offices of optometry.
 Optometrists may also work in doctors’ offices and optical goods stores, and some are self-employed.
 Most work full time, and some work evenings and weekends to accommodate patients’ needs.

 Optometrists must complete a Doctor of Optometry (O.D.) degree program and obtain a license to practice in a particular state.
 O.D. programs take 4 years to complete, and most students have a bachelor’s degree before entering such a program.

-Employment of optometrists is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment of optometrists is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
 Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for more optometrists.

 Explore resources for employment and wages by state and area for optometrists.